topukumar538/content-recommendation-platform/README.md

 # ContentPlatform

 A full-stack personalized content platform built with FastAPI and PostgreSQL.
-Features a recommendation engine using an Explore vs Exploit algorithm, JWT authentication with email OTP verification, and a complete admin panel.
+Features a multi-tier recommendation engine using Softmax sampling, time decay scoring, and epsilon-greedy exploration.
+Includes JWT authentication with email OTP verification and a complete admin panel.

 Built as a portfolio project to demonstrate backend engineering skills.